lsfera/dotnet_sample/Readme.md

 # Jazzing up legacy stuff

 Solution protype: just a couple of .net5.0 console apps:

-* DataGenerator feeds RabbitMQ broker with some PurchaseOrder messages.
+* DataGenerator simulates your very lucrative upstream system that feeds RabbitMQ broker with a huge amount of PurchaseOrder messages.
-* Daemon provides message consuming capbabilities with at-least-once semantics: within its UOW data are atomically persisted to Cassandra host
+* Daemon provides message consuming capbabilities with at-least-once semantics: within its UOW data are atomically persisted to Cassandra host.
+A pretty common scenario indeed.

 For my fellow diagram lovers..